latchbio/latch/docs/source/index.md

 <b>Bioinformatics tools face the challenges of irreproducibility.</b> The lack of proper versioning and dependencies management results in a long tail of poorly documented and unusable bioinformatics software tools.

 Latch SDK containerizes and versions the code in the background each time a workflow is registered to the Latch platform.
 Container images are constructed by parsing the python runtime for imported libraries or defined using a [Dockerfile](https://docs.docker.com/engine/reference/builder/).
 Similarly, versions are user-specified as any unique plaintext string.
 This behavior is a strict requirement of the toolchain and gives us remarkable guarantees with respect to code reproducibility, portability and scalability.
-Containerized workflow logic can then be both duplicated en masse and run on heterogeneous computing environments.
-Additionally, each and every change is given a version-locked container for painless rollback.

 ## Problem Latch SDK does not yet solve
 * <b>Workflows chaining</b>: We'll aim to support easy installation and reuse of other Latch SDK workflows in your own workflow.